grafana/google-sheets-datasource/docs/sources/_index.md

 - **Read-only:** The data source only reads from spreadsheets; it does not write or edit data.
 - **GCE authentication:** [GCE Default Service Account](https://grafana.com/docs/plugins/grafana-googlesheets-datasource/latest/configure/#authenticate-with-the-default-gce-service-account) is only supported when Grafana runs on a Google Compute Engine VM.
 It is not supported in Grafana Cloud or other hosted environments.
-- **API key:** With API key authentication, spreadsheets must be publicly viewable (for example, “Anyone with the link”).
+- **API key:** With API key authentication, spreadsheets must be publicly viewable (for example, "Anyone with the link").
 The **Select Spreadsheet ID** drop-down is only available when using JWT (service account) authentication.
 - **Provisioning:** Provisioning the data source using a local private key file (`privateKeyPath`) is not supported in hosted environments such as Grafana Cloud.

 ## Related resources